vercel/next.js/docs/guides/building-forms.md

 Vercel empowers you to write JavaScript Serverless functions and deploy them at its edge network.
 This significantly minimizes latency because your web application runs code in a serverless architecture as close to the end-user as possible.

-Having said that, let's jump on to the next part, where you'll be recreating these HTML forms in React using Next.js.
+In the following section you will be creating forms in React using Next.js.

 Create a simple Next.js app.
 You can use the [create-next-app](https://nextjs.org/docs/getting-started#setup) for a quick start.
 In your command line terminal, run the following: